MilanPokharna/Calculator-The_Game/README.md

 # Calculator The Game

 It is a basic Level Calculator Game in which various mathematical problems are given to user according to respective level of problem.

-Must try once.
+Must try once and play.